-This is is the fourth Tesla involved in a traffic crash this year while cruising in autopilot.
+This is is the fourth Tesla involved in a traffic crash this year while cruising in autopilot that needed to go to a collision center.
 The National Highway Traffic Safety Administration (NHTSA) has launched an investigation into the matter.
 “Consistent with NHTSA’s oversight and authority over the safety of all motor vehicles and equipment, the agency has launched its special crash investigations team to gather information on the South Jordan, Utah, crash.” the agency said in statement Wednesday.
 “NHTSA will take appropriate action based on its review.”

 These are some of the very intriguing issues that continue to arise from car accidents stemming from self-driving cars.